mia-platform/documentation/docs/getting-started/tutorials/index.md

 ### **Microfrontend Composer**
-- **Backoffice Basics**: Understanding the basic functionalities of the backoffice.
+- **Microfrontend Composer Basics**: Understanding the basic functionalities of the backoffice.
 [Go to Backoffice Basics](/microfrontend-composer/tutorials/basics.mdx).
-- **Backoffice Templates**: Learning to use templates in the backoffice.
+- **Microfrontend Composer Templates**: Learning to use templates in the backoffice.
 [Go to Backoffice Templates](/microfrontend-composer/tutorials/templates.mdx).
-- **Backoffice Microfrontends**: Delving into microfrontends in the backoffice.
+- **Microfrontends Managements**: Delving into microfrontends in the backoffice.
 [Go to Backoffice Microfrontends](/microfrontend-composer/tutorials/microfrontends.mdx).

 ## How to Use This Page